 Electric City Underground's new EP entitled "9" was written, recorded and produced during the Canadian lockdown of 2020.
 Paul Charron, along with brothers Kirk and Jordi Comstock, worked together, while isolated, in three separate studio environments.
 The resulting sound is a cross section of everything the group is known for; dance grooves, pop sensibility, heavy alternative textures, and a tuning of 432 hz.
 Lyrically the songs focus on positivity, hope and connection.
 "We ultimately wanted too make something that would provide strength, and make you dance......inside".

-Electric City Underground was founded in 2006 by Kirk Comstock and has released four albums to date; "Electric City Underground"(2007), "All Means Necessary"(2010), "Migration"(2013) and "Unity"(2015).
+Electric City Underground was founded in 2006 by Kirk Comstock and has released five albums to date; "Electric City Underground"(2007), "All Means Necessary"(2010), "Migration"(2013), "Unity"(2015) and Protons Get No Respect (2017).
 Kirk's concept was to create a movement that was more than the sum of its parts, and hoped to involve and inspire people from all walks of life, all over the globe, to experience a peaceful love-filled life.
 There is a story from the French shore of Nova Scotia that speaks of a sophisticated and multicultural settlement from the 1800's called "The Electric City" by local Acadians, African Canadians, and Mi’kmaq because of it's advanced way of life and the way the sawmill glowed from a distance.
 The name took further inspiration from the Underground Railroad in Canada that helped people escape slavery in the early to mid 19th century.
 The idea of a better way forward for all humanity has inspired and directed the creation of every note, lyric and album since the beginning.

 Electric City Underground draws inspiration from the Psychedelic Rock, Funk, Soul and Disco of the 60's and 70's as well as the darker textures of 80's and 90's Rock, Punk, Hip Hop and Electronic music.
 Electric City Underground owe a huge sonic debt to the likes of NIN, New Order, Tribe Called Quest, Pink Floyd, Tool, The Doors, Jimi Hendrix, Frank Sinatra, The Chemical Brothers and Prodigy.